AEDWIP/BME-230b-spring2019-hw2/louvainTODO.md

 3. no self loops
 4. only a single edge between a given pair of vertexs
     a. if you have multiple edges, model them as a single edge with a combined weight

+## add unit test
+- boot strap:
+    * knn : if b is a neighboor of a does not imply a is a neighboor of b. add test

+ ## Code changes
+    - move bootstrap to a class method